RyanWangZf/Influence_Subsampling/ReadMe.md

 ## Acknowledgement

-This work was mainly done while the first author Zifeng Wang did a research internship at [Noah's Ark Lab, Huawei](http://www.noahlab.com.hk/).

 We especially thank the insights and advice from Professor [Chih-Jen Lin](https://scholar.google.com/citations?hl=zh-CN&user=SLMkts8AAAAJ) for the theory and writing of this work.